-- an expense charge of \$5.00 (currently, We plan to make this deduction for only the first 15 contract years, but this waiver is not guaranteed), - a cost of insurance deduction.
+- an expense charge of \$7.00 (currently, We plan to waive this deduction after the first 15 contract years but this waiver is not guaranteed), - a cost of insurance deduction.
 The amount of this charge is based on a number of factors, including, but not limited to, the Insured person's attained age, sex, risk class, and the amount of insurance under Your contract; and - charges for additional benefits.